- Let's talk about e-mail marketing and about how different it is from social media marketing.

 Get customers excited to come back and try something new.
 Don’t forget Jon Taffer’s advice on converting a repeat customer and give them a reason to come back over and over again.

-Personalise your business, showcase your staff and tell your story.
+Personalise your business.
+Showcase your staff and tell your story.
 Building a connection with customers helps put you at the forefront of their mind when considering where to eat.
-Include some customer stories or testimonials to provide social proof that your business is the best place to go.
+Share customer stories and testimonials to tell people why your business is the best place to go.

 This isn’t just for the Instagram community!
-Get their mouth watery with high-quality photos of your delicious food.
+Get their mouth watering with high-quality photos of your delicious food.
 Consider scheduling your email before meal times and you’ve got a killer combo.

 To go one step further, include an offer that involves a customer bringing along an extra friend or family member.
 That way you get your business in front of more people and increase the chances of hitting that magical 3 visit number.

 This doesn’t have to be Jamie Oliver showing up to sample your caramel dumplings.
-Micro influencers (1000 - 10,000 followers) could be a great way to boost your exposure to the right audience.
-In Neilson’s advertising study, it found that the most credible form of advertising came from other people.
+Micro influencers (1000 - 10,000 followers) can be a great way to boost your exposure to the right audience.
+Neilson’s advertising study found that the most credible form of advertising came from other people.

 While most influencer relationships involve the mini online celeb posting to their own channels, you could include that content in your email marketing to cross-promote their good work.
-Chances are if the influencer sees the email they may even share it again for extra bang for your buck.
+Chances are if the influencer sees the email, they may even share it again giving you extra bang for your buck.